jan-vince/smallgallery/README.md

 You can add a Galleries component to a page, layout or partial.

-#### Record detail
+#### Gallery detail

-You can add a gallery detail to yout page, layout or partial.
+You can add a gallery detail to your page, layout or partial.